Fabulang/stories/it/a1-problema-scuola.md

 ---
-title: Un Problema a Scuola
+title: Un problema a scuola
 locale: it
 cefr: a1
 key: problem-school